Research Highlights Podcast

 Welcome to the UCCS College of LAS Research Highlights Podcast where we honor our diverse scholars and hope to instill a sense of community and collaboration among our research and creative works faculty and students.
 My name is Dr. Eugenia Olesnicky, I am a professor of Biology and Associate Dean of Research and I am your host.

-Episode 1: w/Jeremy Bono (Click to listen)
+Episode 1: Jeremy Bono (Click to listen)

 Professor, MSc Program Advisor Department of Biology